Udayasri2407/PowerBi-Sample-project/README.md

 1. Clone the repository:
 2. Navigate into the project directory:
 3. Open the Power BI Desktop application.
-4. Import the Power BI report file (`SalesInsights.pbix`) from the project directory.
+4. Import the Power BI report file (`Sample Project.pbix`) from the project directory.

 ## Usage